-Turn manual gas valve to CLOSED.
-Wait five [5] minutes to clear out any gas.
-If you then smell gas, STOP!
-Follow"B" in the safety information above on this label.
-If you don't smell gas, go to next step.
+- Wait five (5) minutes to clear out any gas.
+Then smell for gas, including near the floor.
+If you smell gas, STOP!
+Follow "B" in the Safety Information located on the left side of this label.
+If you do not smell gas, go to next step. - 3.
+To light the burner: